Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 {{% /tab %}}
 {{%tab "   Method listings "%}}
-The following Spring configuration XML shows how the filter can be configured, using explicit method listings.
-(In this case, annotations are not required.)
+The following Spring configuration XML shows how the filter can be configured using explicit method listings (in this case, annotations are not required).
 Note the `before-authentication` method adapter.